 Second, the Catholic approach is deeply Marian.
 The human person is not striving for an idolatrous Olympian ideal of perfection waiting to be actualized in future human achievement through evolutionary progressions.
 To the contrary, human perfection has been accomplished not only in Christ, but in the person of Mary, the Mother of God, by the grace of God in union with Christ.
 This is exemplified in two very simple, and yet profoundly important Marian acts.
 First is her statement, “I am the handmaid of the Lord”; second is her assertion to, “Do whatever he tells you.”
 These two acts of faith are where human perfection is found – submission to the will of God and following the commands of God in Jesus Christ.

 These philosophical criticisms of the modern field of psychology should not be taken as a dismissal of every approach as entirely erroneous.
 This is not my aim at all.
 To be sure, the advancements in areas of cognitive psychology and neuroscience are profoundly important.
-I would even maintain that some aspects of the psychodynamic approach are worth considering once they have been purged of the insanities of the atheistic Freudian hypothesis.
 What I am challenging is the anti-theological and anti-metaphysical interpretation of these approaches in the modern field.

 A Catholic theological and philosophical approach to psychology recognizes the authentically valuable achievements in the field, while simultaneously seeking to free aspects of truth therein clouded by the fog of the naturalistic and scientistic fallacies.